readthedocs/readthedocs.org/docs/user/addons.rst

 .. note::

-    Read the Docs Addons will be enabled by default for all Read the Docs projects some time in the second half of 2024.
+    Read the Docs Addons will be enabled by default for all Read the Docs projects on October 7th.
+    Read the full announcement in our `blog post <https://about.readthedocs.com/blog/2024/07/addons-by-default/>`_.

 Configuring Read the Docs Addons
 --------------------------------